GridTools/concepts/GTScript-Parallel-model.md

 The iteration domain is a 3d domain: `I` and `J` axes live on the horizontal spatial plane, and axis `K` represents the vertical spatial dimension.

 A `gtscript.stencil` is composed of one or more `computation`.
-Each `computation` defines an interation policy (`FORWARD`, `BACKWARD`, `PARALLEL`) and is itself composed of of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over with the iteration policy of the coputation.
+Each `computation` defines an interation policy (`FORWARD`, `BACKWARD`, `PARALLEL`) and is itself composed of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over with the iteration policy of the coputation.
 Each interval contains one or more statements.

 The effect of the program is as if statements are executed as follows: